 The District has entered into a lease agreement allowing the right-to-use property over the term of the lease.
+The lease expired in 2024 and a short -term lease was executed.
 The District is required to make monthly payments at its incremental borrowing rate, or the interest rate stated or implied within the lease.